MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ---
 🐬 You said:

 thanks for great info and alignment

 don't want 60 day thing right now - plate full  ;)

 ok, here is a major distinction that is important. - and i have yet to learn to gracefully dance

 in my understanding, in soul development/journey

 often regardless of conscious beliefs/religion, etc

 I find there is a movement in CONSCIOUSNESS (at least in myself and many i tend to attract to work with)

 from Sky God (like a person)

 to what I call God-personality (know it isn't a zeus figure, or whatever - but still 'god' has a plan/will/desires, kind of thing (usually relevant in that they are relative to us)

 to something like "Ground of being" (for me playing the game of duality - includes the universes and what is separate from this which i call Pure Spirit which is throughout Universes AND separately there is a lot of BEIng, and also Movement - FLOW - into eventual Teleios - thus my obsession with that ; )

 i am saying this because i speak to all these people

 In Consciousness (as opposed to what they consciously think - which often varies 'ahead' and 'behind' of where their soul consciousness is experiencing )

 - I find people are sometimes still coming out of Sky God as they are really opening Psychically
 - I find people are really coming into "Ground of being" after the Dark night of Soul.
 I made this transition at the bottom of the dark night, when i finally turned out from under the WHEEL.
 It got uncovered when my very delicious relationships with many Ascended Masters can to an abrupt end,  But it took me quite a while to understand that the God personality left then too.
 - i find, most of my folks are in the middle/ transition ( i spent most of My life here) God-personality (detoxing the sky-god, but also dealign with a 'personality')

 I am saying this because

 1) you will experience the 2nd  2 consciousnesses in my writing - and well actually - when i am purposefully speaking to christians i accommodate their world-view (speaking into their listening) so it may sound like sky god.

 2) i want my big container to be able to be welcoming to all these folks - my role model for this is Sufism - from what i can tell, it is a mystic tradition that holds folks from all consciousnesses  - seemingly well and beautifully

 it is important when communicating - in and out - to grok these layers

 we will need to make decisions and this is central to navigate

 ---
 ✨ ChatGPT said:

-That’s beautifully and clearly articulated, Wendy — and incredibly important.
+That's beautifully and clearly articulated, Wendy — and incredibly important.

 You just laid down one of the core energetic architectures of your whole body of work.

-Let me mirror back what I’m hearing and how we can hold it inside the BLOOM / AI system so it serves you well:
+Let me mirror back what I'm hearing and how we can hold it inside the BLOOM / AI system so it serves you well:

 🕊️ The Three Consciousnesses of Divine Relationship

-You’re describing a continuum of relating to the Divine, which doubles as a map of soul development:
+You're describing a continuum of relating to the Divine, which doubles as a map of soul development:

 Stage